2022 Women's European Baseball Championship

-The 2022 Women's European Baseball Championship was an international baseball tournament for women organized by Confederation of European Baseball.
-The 2022 European Championship was held in August 2022 in Montpellier, France.
-France were defending champions and hosts for the second successive tournament.
+The 2022 Women's European Baseball Championship was an international women's baseball tournament organized by WBSC Europe.
+The championship was held in August 2022 in Montpellier, France, as France hosted for the second consecutive tournament.
+France defended its title from the 2019 tournament.
 It was Great Britain's first international championship.

 Teams

 The following four teams qualified for the 2022 championship.